captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-I wish you did have a bitch over there, because I would cut a bitch and not even blink --
+I wish you did have a bitch over there, because I would cut a bitch and not even blink—

 ---